 Upper Coomera, QLD 4209

-The MHM Psychology clinic is a great place to seek OCD treatment on the Gold Coast – spanning across Pimpama, Oxenford, Hope Island, Coomera, Upper Coomera and more.
+MHM Psychology provides effective, caring, and understanding OCD treatment on the Gold Coast – servicing Pimpama, Oxenford, Hope Island, Helensvale, Coomera, Upper Coomera and more.
 With a trained professional helping you every step of the way to overcome the obsessive thinking and compulsions that characterise OCD.

 At its core, OCD is an anxiety disorder.
-Some anxious thoughts are normal, and can actually be beneficial.
-Such as when they remind us of important tasks or things.
+Some anxiety-provoking thoughts are normal, and can actually be beneficial.
+Such as when these thoughts prompt us to complete important tasks.
 At other times, they can become problematic.
-For example “Did I turn off the stove top?”
-This one simple thought will make us double check if we did flick the switch or not, and potentially check over and over again.
+For example, repeatedly questioning “did I turn the oven off?”, leading to repeated trips back to the kitchen to check, at its extreme, can become exhausting, frightening, and can come to interfere with everyday functioning.

 OCD treatment is available at our MHM clinic on the Gold Coast, servicing Coomera, Upper Coomera, Pimpama, Oxenford, Helensvale, Hope Island, and more.
 Cognitive Behaviour Therapy, or CBT, is a highly effective treatment approach in the management of OCD.